By Gustavoblalmiras • Last updated: March 2026

 Failure Mode E: Injury or medical needs

-Pack: winter-aware first aid, meds protected from freezing, clear info card
+Pack: winter-aware first aid, meds protected from freezing, a printed info card

-Why: delays turn minor problems into bigger ones.
+Why: delays can turn minor problems into serious ones.

 The 3-layer kit system (so you can reach what matters)

 A winter kit buried under groceries is a feel-good idea, not a safety system.
-Use this:
+Use this “3 layers” approach so you can grab the essentials fast.

 Layer 1: The 60-second Grab Bag (keep in the cabin)